 Payrails SDK

-Payrails SDKs provide you with building blocks to create a checkout experience for your customers.
+Payrails SDKs provide building blocks to create a checkout experience for your customers.

 They exist for iOS, Android, web, and React Native.
 Regardless of the platform, they follow the same principles.